 In the sonnet, The Caged Skylark, Hopkins makes an elaborate comparison between the human spirit and a skylark.
-There are two stages of this comparison: in the octave the human spirit of a living human being is compared to a caged skylark; in the sestet the human spirit of the same human being, when resurrected after death, is compared to a free skylark.
+There are two stages of this comparison: in the octave, the human spirit of a living human being is compared to a caged skylark; in the sestet, the human spirit of the same human being, when resurrected after death, is compared to a free skylark.

-Theme of The Caged Skylark
+Explore The Caged Skylark

-Man has a spirit which aspires upwards, which rises to soar to heaven but is kept back by the prison of the body, just as a skylark, imprisoned in a cage, finds it impossible to fly upwards to the sky.
+Man has a spirit that aspires upwards, which rises to soar to heaven but is kept back by the prison of the body, just as a skylark, imprisoned in a cage, finds it impossible to fly upwards to the sky.
 The skylark, who is free, sings gaily and, when tired, drops to rest in his own nest (not in any cage).
 The human spirit, too, will be glorified and attain immortality after the death and resurrection of the individual.
 Thus, the theme of the poem is Resurrection.
 Similar to the caged skylark, the human individual reacts against his confines, aspires above them, and is frustrated by them.
-But after Resurrection the individual will no longer feel encumbered by the flesh or the body.
+But after Resurrection, the individual will no longer feel encumbered by the flesh or the body.

 Before we start with the poem, let me tell you that the idea of the spirit being a prisoner in the body was a familiar one during the Renaissance.
 In John Webster’s play, The Duchess of Malfi, there is a passage with which the octave of this sonnet shows a striking similarity: “Didst thou ever see a lark in a cage?
 Such is the soul in the body: this world is like her little turf of grass, and the heaven over our heads, like her looking-glass, only gives us a miserable knowledge of the small compass of our prison.”

-Besides, this poem is also said to be personal allegory of Hopkins’s life which was restricted and cramped by his routine duties and by the constant frustration of his creative impulse.
+Besides, this poem is also said to be a personal allegory of Hopkins’s life which was restricted and cramped by his routine duties and by the constant frustration of his creative impulse.
 The religious life to which he had dedicated himself placed a great mental strain upon him.
 He never wavered in his devotion, but he had to pay heavily for it.
 He suffered terrible fits of depression and the torments of self-disgust which came upon him from time to time.